-Traffic crashes If you're involved in a crash
+Traffic crashes

-If you are involved in a crash you must:
+If you're involved in a crash

-- Stop your vehicle at or near the crash scene and stay there until the police have arrived and questioned everyone involved; - Give aid to any injured persons and send for an ambulance (DO NOT MOVE AN INJURED PERSON unless there is danger of another crash.); - Warn passing traffic (Have someone warn approaching traffic to prevent further damage.); - Get the names and addresses of all witnesses as well as persons involved in the crash; - Record the other driver's name and address, driver license number, make of vehicle, insurance company name, model and year of vehicle, damage to the vehicle, and license plate number; and - Contact the police if there is an injury, death or property damage amounting to \$1,000 or more.
+- If you are involved in a crash you must: - Stop your vehicle at or near the crash scene and stay there until the police have arrived and questioned everyone involved; - Give aid to any injured persons and send for an ambulance (DO NOT MOVE AN INJURED PERSON unless there is danger of another crash.); - Warn passing traffic (Have someone warn approaching traffic to prevent further damage.); - Get the names and addresses of all witnesses as well as persons involved in the crash; - Record the other driver's name and address, driver license number, make of vehicle, insurance company name, model and year of vehicle, damage to the vehicle, and license plate number; and - Contact the police if there is an injury, death or property damage amounting to \$1,000 or more.
 The law requires you to give the police information on the crash at the time of the crash.
 The police will fill out and submit an accident report to the Accident Records Section of the Wyoming Department of Transportation.
+You must submit a separate written report of the crash to the Accident Records Section of the Wyoming Department of Transportation within 10 days and attach an estimate of repairs or a statement of the total loss from an established repair garage or an insurance adjuster employed by an insurer licensed to transact insurance in this state.